 Maths Leader - Mrs Spaven

-Vision and Intent for Reading at Hollybush
+Vision and Intent for Maths at Hollybush

 At Hollybush Primary school we strive to develop and nurture confident, engaged and happy mathematicians.
 We teach a mathematical growth mind-set and encourage mutual respect to ensure children fully develop their knowledge, understanding and skills in mathematics and aspire to be the best mathematician they can be.
 Thus, supporting children to make progress in line with their peers nationally and therefore increasing future life chances.